 After 10 years during which we simultaneously developed our own digital products and worked as a design and development agency, we are embracing a new business model called Venture Building — also known as Startup Studio or Startup Factory.

-As we’re hiring multiple product leadership roles, we decided it was time to sit down with our product leaders and talk about what they do here at Bornfight — say hi to Leonardo Dražić, the Product Lead for Maboo, and Andrej Doktor, the Product Lead for Estrid.
+We decided it was time to sit down with our product leaders and talk about what they do here at Bornfight — say hi to Leonardo Dražić, the Product Lead for SWEN, and Andrej Doktor, the Product Lead for Estrid.

 Estrid is a direct-to-consumer beauty subscription brand that needed a way to scale its subscription business in order to dramatically increase revenue, and they approached us to build a new, faster tech stack than the one currently used.

-Maboo is a booking and property management app, tailor-made for camping businesses.
-Our goal with Maboo is to provide the best booking experience for guests, while also enabling streamlined back office processes.
+SWEN is a booking and property management app, tailor-made for camping businesses.
+Our goal with SWEN is to provide the best booking experience for guests, while also enabling streamlined back-office processes.

 That was the introduction, and now — let’s go!

 Let’s start with the basics — the Product Lead role.
 What do you like the most about this role, what do you think is the most important aspect of this position?